The Nurse’s Guide to Person-Centered Care

 * Maricel Glova is an experienced DON who has prioritized creating a home atmosphere for residents in long-term care by educating staff.

-This activity, also known as Nursing and Home: Integrating Quality Care with Life, has been approved by WNA CEAP for 6 contact hours.
+This continuing nursing education activity, also known as Nursing and Home: Integrating Quality Care with Life, was approved by the Wisconsin Nurses Association, an accredited approver by the American Nurses Credentialing Center's Commission on Accreditation.

 Learn more about our services